The Archive of Landscapes

-Church of St. Anna - Prcanj, Bay of Kotor
+Church of St. Anna - Prcanj, Montenegro

 Medieval churches like that of St. Anna in Prcanj, dating back to the 14th century, feature small-sized, not sophisticated, elegant proportions, as well as picturesque forms with a very interesting way of integrating into the landscape.
 In the Middle Ages, the Gothic style was not developed enough here, even though it was too much postponed compared to other urban centres on the Adriatic.
 However, the local sacral architecture, based upon centuries of development, has incorporated something of the medieval styles expressed mostly into the design of windows and doors.
 The techniques used at that time of building were very much defined, considering that they were developed by local craftsman rather than by professional architects or builders.